 21km (13 miles) SW of Paris, 71km (44 miles) NE of Chartres

-Don’t feel you have to see everything—for many, a visit to the palace is enough culture, and a nice relaxing stroll/picnic/nap in the park is a great way to finish off the day.
-If you can’t handle crowds but you still want to get a taste of life during the Ancien Régime, you could just visit Marie Antoinette’s Estate—you’ll miss the palace, but you’ll get to revel in a beautiful garden and see the pretty Trianons, hamlet, and other small buildings.
+Don’t feel you have to see everything.
+For many, a visit to the palace is enough culture, and a nice relaxing stroll/picnic/nap in the park is a great way to finish off the day.
+To escape the hordes (and they’re intense at Versailles), my favorite spot is Marie Antoinette’s Estate, where—hidden from the palace—you’ll get a more bucolic taste of life during the Ancien Régime, thanks to the quaint garden, the pretty Trianons (mini-palaces), hamlet, and other small buildings.
+You won’t be alone, but you won’t be elbow-to-elbow with crowds.